safesoftware/FMETraining/ServerAdmin4Scalability/Exercise2_SwitchingToAPostgreSQLDatabaseWithWindowsSystem.md

 Backing up your current FME Server instance is important before altering your current FME Server so that once you have reinstalled your new database, you can restore your past FME Server configurations all at once instead of having to go through the process of manually changing the configurations settings afterwards.

+Open the FME Server Web User Interface, either through the Web User Interface option on the Windows Start Menu or directly in your web browser (http://localhost/), and log in using the username and password *admin*.

-You can save your current configuration settings by going to **Backup & Restore**:
+You can save your current configuration settings by going to **Backup & Restore** in the table of contents:

 ![](./Images/4.416.Backup&Restore.png)